office: ECHI 4112

 Ph.D., The University of Texas Health Science Center at San Antonio

 Postdoctoral Fellow, National Institute of Environmental Health Sciences

-To better understand neonatal germ cell differentiation at the onset of spermatogenesis, we are currently investigating: 1 – the molecular mechanisms downstream of retinoic acid (RA) signaling, 2 – translation regulation during the prospermatogonia-to-spermatogonia transition, and 3 – the role of reproductive homeobox gene 13 (RHOX13) in male fertility.
+To better understand neonatal germ cell differentiation at the onset of spermatogenesis, we are currently: 1 – defining the requisite molecular signaling pathways downstream of RA, 2 – determining the role of RA in translational regulation during spermatogonial differentiation, and 3 – using a knockout approach to clarify the role of the reproductive homeobox gene 13 (RHOX13) in spermatogonial development and male fertility.

 Niedenberger, B.A., V.K.
 Chappell, E.P.
 Kaye, R.H.
 Renegar, and C.B.
 Geyer.
 2013.
 Nuclear localization of the actin binding protein Palladin in Sertoli cells.
 Mol.
 Reprod.
 Dev.
 80: 403-413.

 Chappell, V.A., J.T.
 Busada, B.D.
 Keiper, and C.B.
 Geyer.
 2013.
 Translational activation of developmental mRNAs during neonatal testis development.
 Biol.
 Reprod.
 89: 61.